BIM In Construction: Benefits, Implementation, and Software

 Improved Collaboration

-This level of synergy is a significant boon to each step in construction project management and keeps stakeholders aligned.
+This level of synergy is a significant boon to each step in construction project management and keeps stakeholders aligned with accurate, real-time data.

 Cost Savings